constellationcolon/essayer/_details/seeing-like-a-state.md

 > establishment of permanent patronyms and the creation of the patrilineal
 > family itself can be attributed to early state simplification.

+## Grids and legibility

+cf {% cite discipline-and-punish %}, especially "functional sites" in "The art of distributions".

 {% include bibliography.html %}